Dynamic Memory Allocation In C: Complete Guide

 Another way to facilitate dynamic memory allocation in C is by using Calloc() or the ‘contiguous allocation’ function.

-The Calloc() function allocates multiple blocks of memory for storing variables and returns a pointer of type void which can be cast to the type the user wants.
+The Calloc() function allocates multiple blocks of memory for storing variables and returns a pointer of type void, which can be cast to the type the user wants.

+The Calloc() function also initializes the blocks to zero.
 Hence, unlike malloc(), no garbage value is present in the memory blocks.

-The syntax for storing ‘n’ number of elements/values: p = (caste type)*calloc(n, size);
+General Syntax: p = (caste type)*calloc(n, size);

 #include<stdio.h>